jeremybboy/Raspberri_Pi_Audio/Readme.md

 The locked BPM, RMS level, and device info are rendered to the SH1106 OLED in real time, while debug information is printed to the terminal.

+BPM Algorithm
+The algorithm first converts the audio to mono, computes an RMS check for signal presence, and generates an energy envelope by rectifying the signal and applying a short low-pass filter (~25 ms).

+It applies a Hann window and computes an FFT-based autocorrelation of the envelope to efficiently measure periodicity over a multi-second buffer.

+It searches for the strongest autocorrelation peak within a lag range corresponding to 90–180 BPM, then refines the peak position using parabolic interpolation for sub-sample accuracy.

+The detected period is converted to BPM and folded into the target range by doubling or halving to correct half-time or double-time errors.

+Finally, it applies hysteresis smoothing so small changes follow quickly while larger jumps are damped, producing a stable displayed tempo.

 ## Libraries Requirements
 pip install numpy sounddevice luma.oled pillow